 - Shower wash.
 The cruise line provides a bar of soap, shampoo and conditioner but if you like your own body wash, bring it.
 I ended up buying some at the first port of call. 🙂

-Okay, it’s time to see inside the stateroom in today’s Baby Gizmo video.
+Okay, it’s time to see inside the Royal Caribbean Vision room in today’s Baby Gizmo video.

 For more information on Royal Caribbean, you can visit their website at www.royalcaribbean.com.